($884) Cost to ship a car from Birmingham, AL to St. Paul, MN

-Quick answer: Shipping a car 1,066 miles from Birmingham, Alabama, to St. Paul, Minnesota, typically costs between $773 and $1,314.
-Final pricing depends on details like your vehicle type, shipping method, and the time of year.
-For personalized pricing, try our car shipping cost calculator.
+Quick answer: The average cost to ship a car 1,066 miles from Birmingham, Alabama, to St. Paul, Minnesota, ranges from $884 to $1,460.
+Costs vary depending on factors like the type of vehicle, transport method, and time of year.
+For a more detailed quote, use our car shipping cost calculator.

 |